TRANSPORTATION IN TEL AVIV

 Rental fees: Daily access – 17 NIS; three day access – 48 NIS; weekly access – 70 NIS.

 - Electric Scooters – In most streets you will find electric scooters available for rent through a dedicated app on an hourly rate.
 Unlike Tel-O-Fun, you won’t need to return the scooters to a specific station because you can just ride them wherever you wish and leave them at your destination.
-The companies that operate this service are BIRD and LEO and if you want to use it, all you need to do is download their apps.
+The companies that operate this service are Bird, Lime and Wind, and if you want to use it, all you need to do is download their apps.

 - AutoTel’s Green Cars – The city of Tel Aviv offers a car share rental service for which you pay by the minute.
 To save you precious time looking for parking, the green cars have their own parking spots all around the city, which means that AutoTel is a very efficient and comfortable option.

 - Service Taxis – The well known yellow Service Taxis in Tel Aviv run along the main roads in the city and allow you to jump on and off at any given spot along their route.
 The streets in which these taxis are most useful are Dizengoff Street, Ben Yehuda Street (near the hotel), Rothschild Boulevard and Allenby Street.